JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/GPS Subsystem.md

 # Analysis

 In situations where there are obstacles obstructing the line of sight between the GPS module and the satellites, the limited sky visibility can result in weaker GPS signals and a decrease in signal-to-noise ratio (SNR).
-To assess the effect of limited sky visibility on GPS signal quality, one can utilize the Log-normal Shadowing Model.
-This model considers the distance between the GPS module and the obstacles, allowing for the quantification of signal attenuation caused by the obstacles.
+We are using the Log-normal Shadowing Model, which considers the distance between the GPS module and the obstacles, allowing for the quantification of signal attenuation caused by the obstacles.

 <br>
 <br>
 The Log-normal Shadowing Model: $P_r = P_t - PL – X$